hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

     }
     ```

-## ibft Methods
+## IBFT 2.0 and Permissioning Methods

-:construction: IBFT is not currently supported.
-Support for IBFT is in active development.
+IBFT 2.0 and permissioning are under development and will be available in v1.0.